Suing someone in B.C: from Claim to Trial

 Introduction

-If you are suing someone (or are being sued) for the first time, you may have wondered how it all proceeds from claim to trial.
+If you are wondering how to sue someone in BC, or are being sued for the first time, here you will find how it all proceeds from claim to trial.
 We wanted to save you from unnecessary stress, so we put together a general explanation of the process.

 Litigation is the process of bringing disputes to court to resolve them by either a judge or jury.
 However, keep in mind that in B.C. and Canada, more generally, litigation is not the only mechanism for resolving disputes between private parties.